TrellixVulnTeam/DevNotes_41HG/96_Git/GitNotes.md

 ```

 # GIT SSH
-An SSH key is an access credential for the SSH (secure shell) network protocol.
+An SSH key is an access credential for the SSH (secure bat) network protocol.
 This authenticated and encrypted secure network protocol is used for remote communication between machines on an unsecured open network.

 - SSH is used for remote file transfer, network management, and remote operating system access.
 - The SSH acronym is also used to describe a set of tools used to interact with the SSH protocol.